Combinatorial Knot Theory and the Jones Polynomial: Khovanov Homology

 Two chain complexes can be compared by {\it chain homotopies}.
 Two chain maps $f,g: C^{*} \longrightarrow D^{*}$ are said to be chain homotopic if there is a mapping $H:C^{*} \longrightarrow C^{*-1}$ such that $\partial H + H \partial = f + g.$ We will not worry about signs here.
 Note that $\partial : C^{*} \longrightarrow C^{*+1}$ is the boundary map for the chain complex so that $\partial \partial = 0.$ Here we use upper indexing as in the previous paragraph.
 Two chain complexes $C^{*}$ and $D^{*}$ are {\it chain homotopy equivalent} if there are chain maps $f: C^{*} \longrightarrow D^{*} $ and $g:D^{*} \longrightarrow C^{*} $ so that each composition $fg$ and $gf$ is chain homotopic to the identity.
-Complexes that are chain homotopy equivalent have the same homology groups where the reader will recall that the $k$-th homology group $H^{k}(C^{*})$ is the kernel of the boundary map from $C^{*}$ modulo the image of the boundary map from $C^{*-1}.$\\
+Complexes that are chain homotopy equivalent have the same homology groups where the reader will recall that the $k$-th homology group $H^{k}(C^{*})$ is the kernel of the boundary map from $C^{*}$ modulo the image of the boundary map from $C^{*-1}$.

-All these concepts about chain homotopy go over to canopolies (except for the calculation of kernels and images).
-Thus we can consider the chain homotopy class of the Khovanov Canopoly of a knot of link $K.$ Let $Canopoly(K)$ denote the canopoly associated with the Khovanov category $Cat(K).$ {\it We can investigate under what circumstances the canopolies before and after the Reidemeister move are chain homotopy equivalent. } In Figure~\ref{diag} the maps labeled $H_{i}$ are homotopies.
+All these concepts about chain homotopy go over to the Bar-Natan Cobordism Category (except for the calculation of kernels and images).
+Thus we can consider the chain homotopy class of the Bar-Natan Cobordism Category of a knot or link $K$.
+Let $KhoCob(K)$ denote the Bar-Natan Cobordism Category associated with the Khovanov category $Cat(K).$ {\it We can investigate under what circumstances the Khovanov Cobordism Categores before and after the Reidemeister move are chain homotopy equivalent}.
+In Figure~\ref{diag} the maps labeled $H_{i}$ are homotopies.
 They are what you see.
-If a circle needs be born or needs to be destroyed that is what the surface cobordism does.
+If a circle needs to be born or needs to be destroyed that is what the surface cobordism does.
 In Figure~\ref{diag1} you see how the chain homotopy between $F_{1}G_{1}$ and the Identity is assembled from surface cobordisms.
 And you see that for the chain homotopy to satisfy $\partial H + H \partial = F_{1}G_{1} + 1,$ the sum of mappings shown is needed.
-Now examine Figure~\ref{diag2} and you will see that the pattern of that requirement can be met if in the category of maps via surface cobordisms the so-called {\it 4-Tube Relation} is satisfied.
-This 4-Tube Relation says that if four bits of surface are nearby, call them $S_{1},S_{2},S_{3},S_{4}$ then you can form $S_{ij}$ by glueing a tube from $S_{i}$ to $S_{j}$ and then the relation is If this tubing relation is satisfied then the chain homotopy class of the Khovanov Canopoly will be invariant under the Reidemeister Two move.
-One can prove that it will also be invariant under the Reidemeister Three move.
-This then turns out to be enough to assemble the new invariant. \\